Osaka is the land of opportunity, with bright lights, food and plenty to explore—so don’t let your bags weigh you down.

 For subway stations, then you can attempt to decipher this incredibly confusing (but hopefully ultimately helpful) map of the full station which shows all the different locker positions—you just need a compass and possibly a magnifying glass.

-Luggage storage: Three options
+Luggage storage: Two options

 All offering basically the same service, these companies will store luggage as you explore, with the final option keeping it for up to 30 days if you book online.